How to Answer "Why Are You Interested in This Position?"

 For every job interview, you’ll need to prepare ahead for possible questions that may come up.
 And for each interview, you may expect to answer some pretty standard questions to prove your interest in the job.
 You might notice that after answering the “tell me about yourself” question, you’ll find “why are you interested in this position?” among the succeeding ones.

 This open-ended question is one of the standard questions recruiters ask to learn your compatibility with the job.
-It allows employers to determine your motivation behind pursuing the position.
+It allows employers to determine their motivation behind pursuing the position.

 In more ways than one, employers ask, “why are you interested in this position?”
 It could come in different phrases, begging for the same answer—why do you want the job?
-Some other forms may include:
+Or, why do you want to work here?
+Some other forms of questions may include:

 - “What made you interested in applying for this position?”